terriyu/contact-tracing/README.md

 Dependencies
 ------------

-The `network` package is needed to run this code.
-It is part of a larger package called `statnet`.
+The `network` and `sna` packages are needed to run this code.
+Both packages are part of a larger package called `statnet`.
 If you want to run the tests, the `testthat` package must be installed.
+The package versions tested are listed below.

 How to run the tests
 --------------------